Misuse and Abuse of Information Technology Resources

 University Chief Information Officer:

 The primary responsibility of the University Chief Information Officer is the development and use of information technology in support of the university's vision for excellence in research, teaching, outreach, and lifelong learning.
-The University Information Policy Office (UIPO) represents the University Chief Information Officer (CIO) with respect to policy issues related to the IU Bloomington and IUI campuses.
+The University Information Policy Office (UIPO) represents the University Chief Information Officer (CIO) with respect to policy issues.

 Sanctions